 - peanut butter

 The list of good-for-you foods could go on for a very long time.
-Most fruits and vegetable contain at least some of the antioxidants, vitamins, and minerals that your eyes need to stay healthy and avoid cataracts.
-Learning how to deal with cataracts and your diet is just a matter of retraining yourself to stock up on the fruits and vegetables instead of the easier prepared foods and fast foods that are so predominant on the grocery shelves.
+Most fruits and vegetables contain at least some of the antioxidants that your eyes need to stay healthy and avoid cataracts.
+Learning how to prevent cataracts through your diet is just a matter of retraining yourself.
+Stock up on fruits and vegetables instead of easier prepared foods and fast foods.
+If stocking up on fresh food isn’t possible, choose a safe and effective eye-health supplement.
+You don’t have to accept fate with cataracts.
+Change your lifestyle and diet today to protect your future vision.